 What is the weather like at Everest Base Camp?

 Expect wet weather between June to Mid September as the monsoon season announces its arrival in Nepal with continuous rains and storms.
-It's also off-peak season for trekkers heading out to Everest Base Camp.
-During this wet season, you can expect Kathmandu- Lukla-Kathmandu flights cancellations or delays.
+It's also the off-peak season for trekkers heading out to Everest Base Camp.
+During this wet season, you can expect Kathmandu- Lukla-Kathmandu flight cancellations or delays.

 While it is still possible to Trek Everest Base Camp during this time, you have to be mentally prepared for challenges in travel, so do plan an additional 2-3 days to fly from Kathmandu to Lukla or from Lukla to Kathmandu (in the case of flight cancellations).

 What are the other transport alternatives if my flight is canceled or delayed?